 - Hemorrhaging or internal bleeding

-Published studies and reports from the FDA show that risks associated ith Bard's IVC filters include, but are not limited to, deep vein thrombosis, filter fracture, filter migration, filter embolization, and IVC perforation.
+Published studies and reports from the FDA show that risks associated with Bard's IVC filters include, but are not limited to, deep vein thrombosis, filter fracture, filter migration, filter embolization, and IVC perforation.
+A perforation is when a part of a filter migrates through the wall of the IVC and leaves the IVC.

-In 2010, the FDA issued a safety alert regarding the retrievable IVC filters.
-They looked at data from 921 reports of adverse events after using the filters from 2005 - 2010.
+In 2010, the FDA issued a safety alert regarding retrievable IVC filters.
+They looked at data from 921 reports of adverse events after using the filters from 2005-2010.
 There were four categories of concern:

 - Device migration